denistsoi/dtsoi.com/docs/readme.md

 > Hi there 👋🏼.

-I'm Denis, a software developer based in Hong Kong,
+I'm Denis, a software developer based in Hong Kong.

-I've helped ship products, projects, features for startups
+I've help startups and clients ship product features,
-and I have a particular interest in solving difficult problems.
+I have a personal interest in solving difficult problems
+as well as building culture for strong scalable teams.

 ::: slot image
 ![alt text](assets/picture.jpg)